johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/CS472-Spring2023.md

 * Location: HOS 210
 * Labs
   * The labs are organized as sessions in the computer rooms where you can work on your project freely and where an assistant is present to answer any questions.
   Moreover, the computer rooms are reserved for you during those hours, so you can certainly work.
-  * In the first weeks practical "hands-on" lab sessions are organized about the use of certain tools (XML parsing, unit tests, ...)
+  * In the first weeks practical "hands-on" lab sessions are organized about the use of certain tools (Git and GitHub, unit tests, XML parsing, ...)

-    * To manage the class, we shall divide the sessions into two groups.
+[//]: # (    * To manage the class, we shall divide the sessions into two groups.)

 Rationale